DHLab-nl/Detecting-Smell-Experiences-in-Novels/readme/readme_chunks.md

     Predefined language chunks in terms of high level abstractions.
 Converted by pattern_abstraction.py into python re/regex representations

+    These chunks have been assembled on an ad-hoc basis based on observed language chunks

 E.g.,

 "<adj>": "{_and|or|,|-_* __ADJ+ _and|,|or|-_*}+"